-While a traditional dental bridge requires the dentist to shave down some of the enamel on the adjacent teeth, a Maryland dental bridge does not.
+A traditional dental bridge requires the dentist to shave down some of the enamel on the adjacent teeth.
+A Maryland dental bridge does not.

-To place a typical dental bridge, your dentist needs to remove some healthy tooth enamel.
+Your dentist needs to remove some healthy tooth enamel to place a typical dental bridge.
 This permanently affects the intact teeth to which it attaches.

-While typical dental bridges are common, a Maryland bridge is not a tooth replacement option for everyone.
+Typical dental bridges are common.
+A Maryland bridge is not a tooth replacement option for everyone.
 They are only ideal for patients who have good oral hygiene and healthy neighboring teeth.

 A dentist may only recommend a Maryland bridge for someone who meets these criteria and needs one or two missing front teeth replaced.

-A Maryland dental bridge is a permanent dental appliance used to replace a missing tooth.
 Unlike a traditional dental bridge, a Maryland bridge does not require enamel shaving.
-However, Maryland bridges aren't meant for everyone.
-A patient needs to have healthy neighboring teeth and good oral hygiene to qualify for this type of bridge.
+To qualify for a Maryland bridge, a patient needs to have healthy neighboring teeth and good oral hygiene.

-Getting a Maryland bridge is non-invasive, low-risk, quick, and offers instant results.
-It is also cost-effective and doesn't require enamel removal.
-Plus, the dental appliance lasts for a long time.
-However, there are downsides to using a Maryland bridge.
-It may cause teeth darkening and tooth decay, and it needs frequent rebonding (every five to eight years).
+Getting a Maryland bridge is non-invasive, low-risk, quick, instant, cost-effective, long-lasting, and doesn't require enamel removal.
+However, it may cause teeth darkening and tooth decay, and it needs frequent rebonding (every five to eight years).

 The implant procedure to place a Maryland bridge is simple.
 It is a generally quick and non-invasive procedure that shouldn’t require too many trips to the dentist’s office.

 That said, you might notice mild sensitivity.
-You should stay away from hard and cold foods and liquids that can trigger your sensitivity.
+You should avoid hard and cold foods and liquids that can trigger your sensitivity.

 Practicing proper oral hygiene by brushing your teeth, flossing, and rinsing with mouthwash will also help keep your mouth clean and healthy so your bridge can last longer.

 Installing a Maryland bridge involves a quick trip to the dentist's office.
-Your dentist will etch the back of your adjacent teeth, apply a bonding resin, attach the bridge's metal wings to the resin, and cure the resin to keep the bridge in place.
 After leaving the dentist's office, you can eat, chew, and speak normally.
-Mild sensitivity may be felt.
+You may feel mild tooth sensitivity.